qkzk/fm/development.md

 - [ ] ideas from broot : https://dystroy.org/broot/#apply-commands-on-several-files
 - [ ] floating windows ?
 - [ ] rclone
-- [ ] use the new mpsc event parser to read commands from stdin or RPC
 - [ ] document filepicking (from my config etc.).
 - [ ] avoid multiple refreshs if we edit files ourself
 - [ ] context switch